 Afterwards, pay a visit to either Golden Lane Bowling or Meari Shooting Range and then follow up with a casual evening walk on the new Ryomyong Street, home to Pyongyang’s most extravagant apartment complexes and opened in just April 2017 to international media attention.

-For dinner, we will have Korean bibimbap and get the chance to taste local Korean draft beers at the Taedonggang Microbrewery.
+For dinner, enjoy Korean bibimbap and get the chance to taste local Korean draft beers at the Taedonggang Microbrewery.

 In the morning, enjoy a 2.5 hour drive south along the 'Reunification Highway' to the historic city of Kaesong.
 We will head for the DMZ where we’ll hear from our guides a perspective of the Korean War that often gets discredited or unheard.
 Your travel to North Korea is not complete without a visit to this historic place.